DALDEI/s3yum-updator/docs/install.md

 aws cloudformation describe-stacks --stack-name packages --output text
 ```

+You might want to change the configuration if using IAM roles on EC2 - see below.

 ## Initialize repositories on S3

 The `repoupdate-daemon` can manage multiple yum repositories on S3 and doesn't need a local copy.
-However the existing or new repositories do need to be copied to S3.
+However existing or new repositories do need to be copied to S3.
 To create an empty repository
 for `development/x86_64` on the packages bucket use:

 ```sh